Mary McAlister

-Mary Agnes McAlister CBE (née McMackin; 26 April 1896 – 26 February 1976) was an Irish-born Scottish nurse who also went into politics and was a member of parliament for the Labour Party.
+Mary Agnes McAlister CBE (née McMackin; 26 April 1896 – 26 February 1976) was an Irish-born Scottish nurse who went into politics becoming the first nurse to be elected a Member of Parliament.

 Family

 McMackin was born in Rathmullan, County Donegal, Ireland; in later life she never revealed her date of birth in public, but the public record indicates that she was born on 26 April 1896 and baptised the same day.
 She was the eldest child of Charles McMackin, publican, of Rathmullan, son of Joseph McMackin, described as "merchant", and Winnifred Deeny, national teacher, of Glenvar, the eldest child of Charles Deeny, originally from Inniskil, and Sarah McGinley, originally from Legboy, Fanad, both also teachers.
 She moved with her family to Glasgow in 1903, and attended the Franciscan Convent School there.

-From 1923 to 1926, she trained as a fever nurse at the Knightswood Hospital in Glasgow.
+From 1923 to 1926, she trained as a fever nurse at the Knightswood Hospital in Glasgow, becoming a registered nurse in 1926.
 Having qualified, she married J. Alexander McAlister in 1927; they had four daughters (Winifred, Molly, Elinor and Sheila), and six grandchildren (Frances, Susan, Sheila and Jane and Andrew and Judy).

 Municipal politics

+McAlister maintained her nurse registration and career until at least 1950.
 During the Second World War, McAlister served initially in the Civil Nursing Reserve.
-By the end of the war she was working as a Postal Censor.
+But by the end of the war she was working briefly as a Postal Censor.

 At the end of the war she went into politics with the Labour Party, being elected to Glasgow Corporation for Anderston Ward in 1945.
 In 1947 she was made a Justice of the Peace for Glasgow, and served on the bench for four years.
-From 1952 to 1955 McAlister was co-opted to be Convenor of the Health and Welfare Committee.
-She also served on the Western Region Hospitals Board and the General Nursing Council for Scotland.
-She was President of the Royal College of Nursing (Glasgow Branch) from 1956.
+From 1952-1955 McAlister was co-opted to be Convenor of the Health and Welfare Committee and served as a member of the Education Committee.

+As the Chair of the Health Committee of Glasgow Corporation she served on the Central Midwives Board for Scotland from 1953 and on the General Nursing Council from 1954.
+She also served on the Western Region Hospitals Board.
+She was elected President of the Royal College of Nursing (Glasgow Branch) from 1956.

+By the time McAlister stood for parliament she had been a member of the Labour Party for 20 years, a member of Glasgow Corporation for 13 years, and a magistrate for a three-year period of office.